 In 2016, it was purchased by the current owners, Steve and April Carver, who reopened it as a boutique hotel in November 2018.

 Visitors to the castle can experience a unique historical glimpse into the luxurious life of America’s elite in the early 20th Century.

 Filled with the finest furnishings from its time, including wooden panels designed by Gustav Stickley, intricate brass globe lights created by Louis Tiffany, and furniture and art Osgood collected during his many trips to Europe, about 60% of the original furniture is still in the castle today.

 The guided history tour lasts about an hour and a half.
 Advance tickets are required and can be obtained online or via phone.
 It’s not uncommon for tickets to sell out fast, so purchasing them early is advised.
 Private tours can also be arranged for four people per set charge, plus an additional per person charge after four with a maximum group size of 20.

 Lodging and Events

-Today, the castle can be reserved for events, offers overnights stays in its nine suites and can be booked for exclusive use.
+Today, the castle can be reserved for events, offers overnight stays in its nine suites, and can be booked for exclusive use.
 All overnight guests receive a hot breakfast every morning of their stay.
-Redstone Castle does have a liquor licenses, so you imbibe in your favorite cocktail, wine or beer.
+Redstone Castle does have a liquor license, so you imbibe in your favorite cocktail, wine, or beer.

 Castle Rooms – Choose from a collection of large and luxurious, individually decorated suites: